Ravirajadrangi/Meetups_analytics/README.md

 # Meetups_analytics
 Meetup is an application allowing people to meet around a specific activity/sport/hobby.
-The codes in this repository aims at exploring the data collected by that app through its REST API.
+The codes in this repository aim at exploring the data collected by that app through its REST API.

 In particular ther are two codes:
 API_request.py: Python code that request the Meetup API and store the data in a pandas dataframe.